Do you accept the use of cookies to ensure a better experience on our website ?

 Obligation to register

-All producers or importers of batteries and accumulators must register with the Ministry of Sustainable Development and Infrastructures.
+All producers or importers of batteries and accumulators must register with the Ministry of the Environment, Climate and Biodiversity.
 They must declare all the batteries and accumulators that they have placed on the Luxembourg market and prove that they satisfy the obligations incumbent upon them or notify that they have joined an authorised organisation such as Ecobatterien ASBL which will help them to fulfil their obligations.

 Obligation to take back